sebastian-stark/PandemicCircles/README.md

 # PandemicCircles

 A small program computing routes approximating a circle given a center point and a radius.
-The program is based on the library GraphLib, which allows to convert OSM data into a graph.
+The program is based on the library GraphLib (https://github.com/sebastian-stark/GraphLib), which allows to convert OSM data into a graph.
+It was motivated by the regulations during the COVID-19 pandemic allowing people to move only within a certain radius around their place residence; and cyclists' attempts to ride routes approximating the resulting circles, while just staying within the radius.

+**What the program does and how it works:**

 The computation first starts with computing a closed "exterior circle".
 For this computation, it is tried to put all way points close to the maximum radius without ever exceeding the maximum distance (=radius of the circle) from the center.